linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

     6. Ingress
 - A Sonobuoy plugin for our test suite

-- A sample emojivoto app with feature flags that can enable/disable features required for conformance vaidation.
+- A sample emojivoto app with feature flags that can enable/disable features required for conformance validation.

 ### Good-to-have (if extra time remains, these shall be worked on):
 - The conformance validation testing suite shall also cover the following features :